DmitriiK/DEZC-FinalProject/README.md

 ## In my future plans
 - Functional requirements
-  - Apply multiple regression calculation for creation of some statisctical models
+  - Apply multiple regression calculation for creation of some statistical models
   - And a filter, that will allow to show on "most attractive proposals" using this model
   - Create a Telegram chat bot, that will send such proposals, using the requirements, given by user
   - Create separate dashboards for all cities.
   - Add more sities to processing
   - Make colored map of price distributions, using division by Mahalle (small city region in Turkey)

 - Non functional requirements
   - Perfomance of dashboard rendering.
 Currently it works bit slowly.
-Need to investigate what can be done on database level, maybe it would make sence to leverage column store indexes or leverage caching in Metabase
+Need to investigate what can be done on database level, maybe it would make sence to leverage column store indexes or caching in Metabase
   - Perform some refactoring of the code
-  - Polish litle bit the appearance of dashboards
+  - Polish little bit the appearance of dashboards
   - Investigate does it worth trying another open source BI tools, like Apache Superset.